-Although each pre-workout brand chooses their own ingredients, they’re often made up of caffeine, vitamins, creatine, and other various ingredients to enhance energy and strength.1
+Although each brand chooses their own ingredients, pre-workout shakes are often made up of caffeine, vitamins, creatine, and other various ingredients to enhance energy and strength.1

-The benefit of a pre-workout supplement is to both increase performance during anaerobic exercise (like weightlifting) or endurance exercise (like cardio) by giving an energy boost and delaying fatigue.2 Even though the ingredients in pre-workouts might vary, they all aim to maximise the results of your workout.
+The benefit is an increase in performance during anaerobic exercise (like weightlifting) or endurance exercise (like cardio) by giving an energy boost and delaying fatigue.2 Even though the ingredients in pre-workouts might vary, they all aim to maximise the results of your workout.

 Studies have shown short term increases in lean body mass and lower body strength when taking a pre-workout supplement consistently.2 Often, the combination of effects of the ingredients are greater than taking one supplement on its own.2

 Caffeine is one of the most common ingredients found in pre-workout shakes, which has been shown to improve muscle power and endurance, without increasing how hard the activity feels (the rate of perceived exertion).3,4 In other words, you’re able to accomplish more in your workout without feeling like you’re pushing yourself harder.